Skip to main content

 Tips & Advice

-Bring a hat and sunscreen as there's limited shade around the main stupa area
+Bring a hat and water since there's limited shade around the main pagoda area